korhanertancakmak/SPRING-BOOT/03-spring-boot-hibernate-jpa-crud/README.md

 we'll see that there are no tables right now, we only had one table, and that one table was **student**, and we dropped that table.
 Now let's go ahead and move back into our application.
-Let's run our application, and see what happens.
+Let's run our application and see what happens.

 ```html
 Creating 3 student objects...